 Word spread internationally too, with Harley Street doctors in London, prescribing Hermanus as an ideal location for rest and recuperation with its “champagne air”.
 A sanatorium was erected over-looking Walker Bay to cater for those in need of such “natural medicine”.

-He therefore over-ruled the extension of the railway line and set up a horse and carriage service between the 2 towns.
-Hence, Hermanus Station is the only railway station in the world to never have had a train arrive or leave from it.
+He, therefore, over-ruled the extension of the railway line and set up a horse and carriage service between the 2 towns.
+Hence, Hermanus Station is the only railway station in the world to never have had a train arrive or leave it.
 The Hermanus Tourism Office now operates from this lovely old building.

-Today Hermanus is a scenic town that has stretched along the coastline, hugging the sea and hemmed in by the steep high mountains afew kilometres inland, with Cape Town being only 90 minutes drive away.
-Currently the town has over 70,000 inhabitants; 18,000 of whom live in our township of Zwelihle.
+Today Hermanus is a scenic town that has stretched along the coastline, hugging the sea and hemmed in by the steep high mountains a few kilometers inland, with Cape Town being only 90 minutes drive away.
+Currently, the town has over 70,000 inhabitants; 18,000 of whom live in our township of Zwelihle.